-Organisations will need explainable and transparent processes Challenges associated with GenAI could influence the pace and direction of tool development in 2025.
+91% thought that they were "not prepared" to do it responsibly Organizations will need explainable and transparent processes Challenges associated with GenAI could influence the pace and direction of tool development in 2025.
 The need for explainability in AI-driven decisions remains a significant challenge.
-Developers of GenAI tools will need to prioritise building transparency into their solutions, allowing users to understand how AI-generated results are derived while ensuring compliance with regulatory requirements.
+Developers of GenAI tools will need to prioritize building transparency into their solutions, allowing users to understand how AIgenerated results are derived while ensuring compliance with regulatory requirements.
 Financial institutions are hesitant to fully trust GenAl for decisions in sensitive domains like credit risk, fearing bias, errors, or lack of explainability.
 The demand for Al is to support decision-making, not replace it outright.
 Many decisioning platforms are ready to absorb GenAI models and run them efficiently.
 However, businesses may resist adoption due to concerns over transparency, governance, and accountability.
 Despite these challenges, GenAI tools will play a larger role in banks' strategies and proliferate in the market by 2025.
 This momentum is reinforced by the anticipated ramp-up in GenAI applications across industries, driven by technological advancements and the growing demand for AI-powered solutions to address evolving business needs.
-McKinsey estimates that the banking sector could account for \$200bn-\$340bn of the estimated \$2.6 trillion in annual value that GenAl is expected to add globally, with the impact being felt across virtually every business function.
+McKinsey estimates that the banking sector could account for \$200bn-\$340bn of the estimated \$2.6 trillion in annual value that GenAI is expected to add globally, with the impact being felt across virtually every business function.
+40% of organizations identify explainability as a key risk in adopting GenAl 17% of organizations are trying to mitigate the risk of GenAl explainability

-of organisations identify explainability as a key risk in adopting GenAl of organisations are trying to mitigate the risk of GenAl explainability of the organisations that have adopted GenAI have experienced negative consequences related to GenAI explainability McKinsey Global Survey on Al
+of the organizations that have adopted GenAl have experienced negative consequences related to GenAl explainability

+McKinsey Global Survey on Al

+GenAl for financial institutions